Bloomreach Helps MKM Future-Proof Its Business With Composable Commerce

 Not only was MKM’s tech stack reaching its end of life, but the company was also highly aware of the issues surrounding its website — from slow load times and costly maintenance protocols to its digital experience being a subpar reflection of its stellar in-person experience.
 MKM recognized that the industry was changing, and within the next five to seven years, 45% of its current customer base would be retiring.
 Therefore, the business needed to lean into the “expectation economy,” or the idea that consumers, especially those who identify as millennials and Gen-Z, have greater expectations than ever around every purchase decision.

-The wholesaler also needed to address that its website only accounted for less than 1% of its business revenue.
+The wholesaler also needed to address that its website only accounted for a limited amount of its business revenue.
 Additionally, MKM did not want the website experience to continue to reflect poorly on them as a provider of much-needed products and services and leave a potential channel of revenue untapped.
 The brand was also concerned about its website being the first touchpoint in the buyer’s journey, since it may deter a prospect from visiting one of its branches.

 Finally, the existing website had no way to provide cohesive reporting, customer relationship management (CRM), or personalization.
 All of the product data was siloed, too — meaning that there was no single source of truth.
 Essentially, these shortcomings left MKM in a serious bind.
 The company had no way to evaluate the marketing and merchandising tactics that were working, differentiate customer and buyer types from one another, or ensure customer lifetime value.

-As a business, we have developed an excellent reputation for providing outstanding service in the branch.
+As a business, we have developed an excellent reputation for providing outstanding service in-branch.
 We wanted to replicate this online, too.
 That’s why we’ve invested in improving our online presence and digital service offering with Bloomreach, Vue Storefront, BigCommerce, and Brave Bison.

 Being an independent builder’s merchant, MKM had many different aspects of its digital transformation journey to juggle.
 Since its branches are unique, each contains its own stock profile, products, prices, and customer and buyer needs.
 MKM also serves many customers outside of B2B, catering to a B2C and B2B2C audience as well.
 So, the business required hyper-personalization for its customers and buyers.
 The brand also needed to consider aspects of localization in its new strategy, especially since shopping trends and habits can change by location and customer or buyer type.